Robpol86/robpol86.com/docs/posts/2025/2025-07-23-truenas-scale-telegraf.md

 I configured my TrueNAS with email alerts, and I'd like to be notified if InfluxDB isn't recording metrics.
 We'll accomplish this by using a cronjob that checks the `outputs.health` endpoint in [telegraf.conf](/_static/telegraf.conf).
-The cronjob will fail if Telegraf isn't running or if Telegraf hasn't sent metrics to InfluxDB in a while (usually after 5 minutes of downtime).
+The cronjob will fail if Telegraf isn't running or if Telegraf hasn't sent metrics to InfluxDB.

 1. In the TrueNAS UI go to ➡️ System > Advanced Settings
 1. Add a Cron Job